-- The Test Committee includes, at any given time, up to sixty (60) members.
+- 1. The Test Committee includes, at any given time, up to sixty (60) members.
 Test Committee members are added every year as needed and each serves a term of three (3) years.
-Members are selected by Test Committee leadership in partnership with the CBIC President after review of applications and interviews.
-Members practicing internationally (outside the United States) are included as Test Committee members.
+Members are selected by Test Committee leadership in partnership with the CBIC Executive Committee after review of applications and interviews.
+When possible, a CIC® practicing internationally (outside the United States) should be included as a Test Committee member.
 All Committee members must review and provide a declaration of conflicts of interest prior to each meeting and abide by CBIC provisions to maintain test security. - 2.
-Leadership of the Test Committee includes a Chair and a lead Subject Matter Expert (SME) for each examination.
-The Chair position is held by an active Board member.
-The lead SME is a Test Committee member and may or may not be a board member. - a.
-The Chair is appointed by the CBIC President at the beginning of the second year of the current Chair's term to serve as Chair for the following year. - i.
-The Chair serves for two (2) years. - ii.
-The Chair must have served at least one year on the Test Committee prior to appointment. - b.
-The lead SME position is appointed by the Chair of the Test Committee and is the lead contact for the test development of the corresponding examination.
-The current Test Committee Chair and lead SME may make recommendations and assist in the process at the discretion of the current President. - 3.
-Duties of the Test Committee Chair include: - a.
-Review of: - i.
-Applications for selection to the Test Committee.
+Leadership of the Test Committee includes a Chair and two Co-Chairs.
+These positions are held by active Board members. - a.
+The Chair is appointed by the President and leads the CIC and recertification examinations. - i.
+The Chair serves for one (1) year.